 The city, originally named Diospolis ('the city of Jupiter') and then Rhoas, was given the name Laodicea by King Antiochus II.
 The King, who named the city after his wife, rebuilt it and populated it with Syrians and Jews who migrated from Babylonia.

 Laodicea, like Rome, was built upon seven hills.
 It was one of Asia Minor's most flourishing cities.
 It prospered primarily due to its trade route location, which made it a hub for large money transactions.
-Laodicea's sheep were also known for their fine black wool.
+The sheep kept around the city were also known for their fine black wool.
 The city minted coinage, some of which have inscriptions showing evidence of the worship of the pagan deity Zeus and of the emperors.

 The city often suffered from earthquakes.
 It was completely destroyed when an earthquake occurred during the reign of Emperor Nero.
 The inhabitants were so wealthy that they declined Roman assistance to rebuild the city and instead opted to quickly rebuild it at their own expense.